 Lincoln, the luxury offshoot of Ford, offers extended coverage for vehicles well past their factory warranty term limits.
 But what exactly does a Lincoln extended warranty entail?

 In this article, we dive into Lincoln’s extended warranty options and whether they are a good choice for drivers.
 If you’re not sold on Lincoln plans, third-party providers are a great alternative.
-We’ve reviewed the best extended warranty companies and compare Lincoln to our top picks below.
+We’ve reviewed the best extended warranty companies and compare Lincoln to our top picks above.

 To find out how much you would pay for your Lincoln, get a few free quotes from our top recommended third-party providers.

 All new vehicles come with a standard factory warranty that protects drivers against paying for damages due to defects in materials or workmanship.
 But, this coverage doesn’t last forever.
 Once your new vehicle limited warranty expires, you have two options: pay for repairs out of pocket, or purchase an extended auto warranty.

 |PremiumCARE||8 years/150,000 miles|